RACDevelopment/GuildedRoseChallenge/README.md

 - "Conjured" items degrade in Quality twice as fast as normal items

-**Bonus points**
-Beyond the primary goal feel free to add any additional functionalty that would showcase your greatest skills.
-For example if you are great with UI, you could add a shiny front end.
-Databases your thing? - great, add some persistance!

 ```
 Items have the following values:
 	string Name